 Beyond affirming the trial court’s granting the motion for the protective order, the appellate court declined for the time being to disturb the custody agreement between the two parties.
 The Monacos had several disagreements over the education and extracurricular activities of their children, and Ms. Monaco informed the court that her ex-husband had to that point refused to satisfy his obligation to provide financial support for various medical bills of the children.
 Both the trial and appellate court declined to become involved in these matters at the moment and instead instructed the parties to refer first to their settlement agreement, which set forth a procedure for resolving certain disputes.

 The complexity of the Monaco case illustrates the need for an experienced, competent attorney when it comes to family law matters.
-If you or someone you know needs assistance with divorce, custody, domestic violence, or other family law issues, contact the Law Office of Yonatan Levoritz for a consultation.
+If you or someone you know needs assistance with divorce, custody, domestic violence, or other family law issues, contact Levoritz Law Firm for a consultation.